The sections of the "Design" module

-Read here how you can switch to the "Design" module in the Portal Manager.
+Read here to learn how to switch to the "Design" module in Portal Manager.

-You can find out how to create layouts for your portal and open them for editing here.
+Click here to learn how to create layouts for your portal and open them for editing.

-If you have several layouts open, you can switch between the layouts using the tab at the top of the workspace.
+If you have multiple layouts open, you can switch between them using the tab at the top of the workspace.

-The size of each area can be adjusted by dragging with the mouse.
-To do that, position the mouse at the edge of an area until the mouse pointer changes to a double-headed arrow.
-If there is not enough space to display elements in an area, vertical or horizontal scroll bars are automatically displayed.
+You can change the size of each section by dragging with the mouse.
+To do this, move the mouse to the edge of an area until the mouse pointer changes to a double-arrow.
+If there is not enough space to display all the items in a section, vertical or horizontal scroll bars will automatically appear.

 Each section can be closed using the close icon next to its title.

-Areas can be shown or hidden via the "View" main menu.
-If an area is displayed in its own window, you can anchor it again to the right or left of the workspace by dragging it to the desired position using the mouse by its title.
-If an entry has been created in the history, the ID of the entry is displayed on the tab in addition to the name of the layout.
+You can show or hide sections using the "View" option in the main menu.
+If a pane is displayed in its own window, you can dock it back to the right or left side of the workspace by dragging its title bar to the desired position with the mouse.
+If an entry has been created in the history, the entry's ID is displayed on the tab next to the layout's name.

 Layout